mitydigital/statamic-tinymce-cloud/README.md

 This requires a free API key from [tiny.cloud](https://www.tiny.cloud), and simplifies your build steps as the cloud version will always run the latest version from Tiny, and doesn't need to be included in your app's bundle.

-In the configuration you are able to choose which TinyMCE version you want to use - now including TinyMCE 6 as well as TinyMCE 5.
+In the configuration you are able to choose which TinyMCE version you want to use - you now have the choice of TinyMCE 6 or TinyMCE 5.

 ![TinyMCE 6 as a fieldtype in Statamic 3](./docs/tinymce-in-statamic.png)